A simple recipe using just a few ingredients, these salted fritters are made using ajwain seeds, which have a caraway-like flavour.

 Heat vegetable oil in a large, deep saucepan to 175°C on a cooking thermometer.
 Working in batches, cook rounds, turning halfway, for 4 minutes or until puffed and golden.
 Remove with a slotted spoon and drain on paper towel.
 Serve immediately.

 • Ajwain seeds are available from Indian food shops and spice shops.
-They have an intense caraway flavour.
+They have a caraway-like flavour.
 Substitute caraway seeds.

 Photography Brett Stevens.
 Food preparation Leanne Kitchen.
 Styling Vanessa Austin.